coredataengineers/CDE-BOOTCAMP/11_spark/02-Single-Node-vs-Multi-Nodes.md

 A node typically consists of:

-- Applications (Pandas, Polars, Python, PostgreSQL, etc.)
+- Application Layer for applications like (Pandas, Polars, Python, PostgreSQL, etc.)
 - An Operating System (Windows, Linux, macOS)
-- Hardware resources such as CPU, Memory (RAM) and Storage
+- Hardware Layer that hosts resources such as CPU, Memory (RAM) and Storage

 Regardless of its size, a node provides the resources required to run applications and process data.